 HTTP has a feature called basic authentication.
 It works as follows.

 Usually, if you enter incorrect data, the browser will request them again.
-And if you click Cancel, then you'll get an error 401.
+And if you click Cancel, you'll get an error 401.
 Any attempt to access a page that requires basic authorization will get a 401 response.
 However, there's no difference between sending a form with incorrect data and clicking Cancel.

 Let's see what data is required for such an interaction: